memgraph/docs/docs/tutorials/migrate-from-neo4j.md

 moment, nodes in the graph are represented with their labels, but it would be more useful if their name attribute was written.

-To adjust the look of the graph with using Graph Style Language, open the the Graph Style Editor.
-On line 22 (or in that vicinity) you will find this block of
+To adjust the look of the graph using Graph Style Language, open the Graph Style Editor.
+On line 22 (or in that vicinity) you will find this block of code:
-code:

 ```
 @NodeStyle HasProperty(node, "name") {